-- 21 The Chief of the National Wildlife Refuge System (NWRS) provides leadership - 22 for the Wildland Fire Management Program.
-The Chief also formally evaluates - 23 all regional fire activities as needed.
-The Assistant Director of the NWRS has - 24 delegated the authority to approve the Service Fire Management Handbook and - 25 other fire-related handbooks as needed to provide guidance to the Chief, Branch - 26 of Fire Management.
+- 21 The chief of the national wildlife refuge system (NWRS) provides leadership for - 22 the Wildland Fire Management Program.
+The chief also formally evaluates all - 23 regional fire activities as needed.
+The assistant director of the NWRS has - 24 delegated the authority to approve the Service Fire Management Handbook and - 25 other fire related handbooks as needed to provide guidance to the chief, branch - 26 of fire management.